rayyanabd/atm-simulator-system/README.md

 This GitHub Repository aims to document the learning process associated with building an ATM simulation system from scratch using principles of OOP.

+Qt framework has been used to develop the front-end.

 Program Structure:

 ATM System